 Why the 5-minute rule can help you overcome procrastination

 Large tasks seem unmanageable.
-They require a large amount of effort and time.
+They require a large amount of time and effort.
 The more time and effort it requires, the more likely you’ll be to procrastinate.

 The 5-minute rule tricks your brain into believing the task is small and manageable.
-Instead of committing for an hour, you just have to give 5 minutes.
+Instead of committing for an hour, you just have to give it 5 minutes.
 When you know that you don’t have to continue for long, it’ll be much easier to get started.
+And as starting is usually the hardest part, it can remove a roadblock to your productivity.

 How to use the 5-minute rule to beat procrastination

 The 5-minute rule is simple and easy to use.
 It only requires 4 small steps.
-Let’s have a look at how you can beat procrastination.
+Let’s have a look at how you can use it to beat procrastination and become more productive.

 Related: How to increase productivity with a journal